AzugBe/azugbe.github.io/_posts/events/2020-02-12---log-analytics-world-without-passwords-and-app-autoscaling.md

 Passwords are the weakest link for security and your business.
 During this session, learn how we’ve been tackling the issue of passwords and how you can build a strategy for your organization to eliminate passwords from the day-to-day lives of your end-users.

-We’ll share the latest solutions and investments in this space, including Windows Hello, Microsoft Authenticator, and security keys.
+We’ll share the latest solutions and investments in this space, including Windows Hello, Microsoft Authenticator, and FIDO security keys.

-Come learn how you can incorporate password-less authentication into your MFA strategy and provide secure a **MISSING - TODO REPLACE**.
+Come learn how you can incorporate password-less authentication into your MFA strategy and provide secure authentication to your end users during this demo packed session.

 <img src="/assets/media/speakers/stefan-van-der-wiele.jpg" alt="Stefan van der Wiele" align="left" height="100" width="100" style="margin-right: 20px;">**Speaker:** *With over 10 years of experience **Stefan van der Wiele** has proven himself an expert on all things identity.
 Thanks to his designing and implementing skills in complex identity solutions he knows how to translate a business case into a technical solution.*